-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover.
+- NOTE: Based on the configuration ordered the images may slightly vary from the actual system.
+The images are still applicable to convey the service procedures accurately. - 1.
+Follow the procedure in before working inside your computer. - 2.
+Remove the side cover. - 3.
+Remove the speaker .

-The following image indicates the location of the optional HDMI module and provides a visual representation of the removal procedure.
+The following images indicate the location of the fan assembly and provide a visual representation of the removal procedure.